Subscribe for all my updates and don't miss a thing! Sign me up!

 hurricane-gilbert-in-jamaica-1988-memories-facts

-The Aftermath of A Hurricane
+The Aftermath Hurricane Gilbert

 Natural disasters can be described as horrors of nature which come about from the natural processes of the Earth.
 Many lives have been lost, property destroyed, economies collapsed and the spirits of people have been shattered due to the ravage of several natural hazards.